SpineEventEngine/SpineEventEngine.github.io/privacy/terms-of-use.md

 ## Trademarks
 Java and JavaScript are registered trademarks of Oracle and/or its affiliates.

-Google Cloud&#8482; is a trademark of Google Inc.
+Google Cloud&#8482; and Datastore&#8482; are trademarks of Google Inc.

+Dart and the related logo are trademarks of Google LLC.
+We are not endorsed by or affiliated with Google LLC.

 All other trademarks are the properties of their respective owners.